 This clumpy granola recipe is all about the giant clusters.
 This healthy recipe shares the secrets to making chunky oat clusters that has a base of both steel-cut oats and rolled oats.
 The granola is naturally sweetened with coconut sugar and maple syrup, and happens to be vegan!

-A baba ghanoush, or roasted eggplant dip, with a creamy texture.
+This baba ghanoush, or roasted eggplant dip has a silky, creamy texture.
 Think of it as hummus, but the eggplant stands in for the chickpeas.
 With tahini, lime juice, and a few spices, it has a mediterranean feel that goes lovely with pita bread, vegetables, crackers, and even as a sandwich spread!

 Place the garlic, beans, tahini, and olive oil in a food processor.
 Blend and processor for 20 seconds, stop to scrape sides, then blend for 20 more seconds.